Stock events for U.S. Physical Therapy, Inc. (USPH)

 Ownership

-U.S. Physical Therapy, Inc. is primarily owned by institutional shareholders, who hold 105.85% of the stock, while insiders own 9.70% and retail investors hold 0.00%.
-Major institutional owners include BlackRock, Inc., Kayne Anderson Rudnick Investment Management Llc, and Vanguard Group Inc. J. Livingston Kosberg is the largest individual shareholder, owning 2.46% of the company's shares.
+U.S. Physical Therapy, Inc. has significant institutional ownership, with 227 institutional owners and shareholders holding 15,127,409 shares.
+Major institutional owners include BlackRock, Inc., Kayne Anderson Rudnick Investment Management LLC, and Vanguard Group Inc. The largest individual shareholder is J. Livingston Kosberg, owning 2.46% of the company.